 If you didn’t discover the damage until later and you’ve contacted the retailer already to notify them of the damage, you’ll now need to arrange for how the goods will be returned.
 The retailer can either arrange for goods to be collected or may ask for you to post them back.

 3 Confirm payment for returns

-If the seller asks you to return the items (on the basis that they will reimburse the costs), get confirmation that the goods will be insured against any further damage that could occur.
+If the retailer asks you to return the items (on the basis that they will reimburse the costs), get confirmation that the goods will be insured against any further damage that could occur.

-If this isn't the case, confirm with the seller that they will cover the cost you incur in getting adequate cover from the delivery company you use to return the item.
+If this isn't the case, confirm with the retailer that they will cover the cost you incur in getting adequate cover from the delivery company you use to return the item.